-Michelle Vile, D39 Science Olympiad Leader/Curriculum Advisor
+Michelle Vile, Science Olympiad Course Coordinator

-Michelle is the proud parent of a 6th grader at Highcrest, an 8th grader at WJHS and a Sophomore at New Trier.
+Michelle is the proud parent of a 7th grader at WJHS, and both a Freshman and a Junior at New Trier.
 Michelle’s background is in consumer marketing, primarily focused on brand strategy, product positioning and new product development.
 She has worked for a variety of consumer packaged goods companies including Pepsico, Del Monte and Yahoo!
 Most recently, she taught a Consumer Behavior class to undergrads at Northwestern.
 Michelle has an M.B.A. in Marketing from Indiana University and a B.A. in Psychology from Notre Dame.

-Meet our 2016-17 Course Leaders
+Meet our 2018-19 Course Leaders

-Kathryn is the parent of a 7th grader at WJHS and a returning Science Olympiad leader.
+Kathryn is the parent of a 8th grader at WJHS and a returning Science Olympiad leader.
 She is a science writer for one of the National Institutes of Health websites.
 She has a degree in biology and English composition from DePauw University and a master’s degree in science writing from Johns Hopkins University.
 She volunteers at the Highcrest Middle School garden and enjoys classical music, hiking and cooking.

-Gloria Fountain is a parent of a 6th grader at Highcrest and two students at New Trier High School.
+Gloria Fountain is a parent of a 7th grader at Highcrest and two students at New Trier High School.
 She has worked for IBM, Mobil Oil, Unilever, and Kraft Heinz.
 She is a licensed engineer with a B.S. in chemical engineering from the University of California at Berkeley.
 She has avid interest in coaching students for US FIRST robotics, debate, Science Olympiad, and Girl Scouts.

 Albert is the grandparent of a WJHS student (Russell McGrath), a HMS student (Rose McGrath) and a McKenzie student (Alex McGrath).
 He has a BS from Amherst College, an MS from the University of Minnesota, and a Ph.D from the University of Florida all in physics.
 He taught College physics for 38 years until he retired in 2012.
 The majority of this teaching was at Saginaw Valley State University in Saginaw Michigan.
 He taught all undergraduate courses in physics as well as Astronomy, Geology and Meteorology to non-science majors.
 Albert and his wife moved to a retirement home in Evanston in 2014 to be nearer their three grandchildren.